 - Submit a Summer Federal Work-Study Application by March 31.
 You will be required to log in with your USC NetID.

 Potential Effect on Your Future Financial Aid Eligibility

 The federal government requires that summer Federal Work-Study earnings—minus any employment-related expenses—be considered when determining your financial aid eligibility for the following academic year.
 As a result, your eligibility for other financial aid programs may be reduced.

 Summer Cal Grant

-Continuing undergraduate students who receive Cal Grant funds may request that a portion of their funds be used for the summer session.
-To be considered for a summer Cal Grant payment, you must enroll at least half-time in the summer term at USC.
+Cal Grant recipients can request that a portion of their funds be used for the summer session.
+To be considered, you must:

-Be an undergraduate student who has not yet completed a first bachelor’s degree.
+- Be an undergraduate student who has not completed a first bachelor’s degree.

-Be enrolled at USC at least half-time for the summer term and be considered eligible for the Cal Grant by USC.
+- Be enrolled at USC at least half time for the summer term and be eligible for

-Complete a Summer Cal Grant Application and submit it to the Financial Aid Office.
+- Complete a Summer Federal Cal Grant Application and submit it to the Financial Aid Office.

 Summer Pell Grant